 - Heads up: Intentionally toggling Airplane mode or force-quitting the app to avoid requests can impact your acceptance rate

 - Driver cancellations: Requests that you cancel count against your acceptance rate.
-Lear more at Cancellation policy for drivers.
+Learn more at Cancellation and no-show policy for drivers.

 Say you complete 50 rides one week, you miss 2 requests, and you cancel 1 ride.
 Your acceptance rate for the week would come to 94% (that's 50 completed rides out of a total 53 requests).